mfocko/karel-the-robot/INSTALL.md

 To compile this package:

-1. Normally, you just `cd' to the directory containing the cmake's `CMakeLists.txt` file.
+1. Normally, you just `cd` to the directory containing the cmake's `CMakeLists.txt` file.

-2. Type `mkdir build && cd build' to create `build` directory.
+2. Type `mkdir build && cd build` to create `build` directory.

-3. Type `cmake ..' to create `Makefile`
+3. Type `cmake ..` to create `Makefile`

-4. Type `make' to compile the library
+4. Type `make` to compile the library

-5. Type `make install' to install library and the documentation.
+5. Type `make install` to install library and the documentation.

-6. You can remove the compiled library and object files from the directory by typing `make clean'.
+6. You can remove the compiled library and object files from the directory by typing `make clean`.

 Where to get more information on Karel the robot